 Nurul Islam Bablu, Russell Farazi, Jayanto Chattopadhyay

-Performed by a largely non-professional cast, it’s an intelligent, perceptive and lyrical work taking inspiration from filmmakers as varied as Jean Renoir, Satyajit Ray and Abbas Kiarostami.
+Performed by a largely non-professional cast, it’s a perceptive and lyrical work taking inspiration from the work of Jean Renoir, Satyajit Ray and Abbas Kiarostami.
 Set in East Pakistan in the late ’60s, just prior to the civil war that brought independence to Bangladesh, it tells the story of Anu (Nurul Islam Bablu), a young boy sent to a harsh madrasa by his devout Muslim father Kazi (Jayanto Chattopadhyay).

-Warning against religious fundamentalism, Masud moves between Anu’s experiences at the madrasa and his father’s increasingly unhinged attempts to force their family to conform to Muslim dogma, until a shattering political development changes everything.
+Warning against religious fundamentalism, Masud moves between Anu’s experiences at the madrasa and his father’s attempts to force their family to conform to Muslim dogma, until a shattering political development changes everything.

-Inveighing against religious extremism, it is also a humane and affecting film with an empathetic eye for the innocence of childhood, a quiet wisdom and a wry sense of comedy; all beautifully backed by imagery of life on Bangladesh’s waterways and in its towns.
+Inveighing against religious extremism, it is a wise, humane and affecting film with an eye for the innocence of childhood and a wry sense of comedy; all beautifully backed by imagery of life on Bangladesh’s waterways and in its towns.